Saitej Makhijani | March 18th, 2021

 There are several ways you can approach a website experience survey.
 The main goal is to find any roadblocks they encounter, such as an unclear navigation menu, and use that information to guide your website optimization efforts.
 Some questions you can ask to create this survey include:

-You can also use a Likert scale or a numerical scale asking your visitors to measure their satisfaction with a specific part of their website experience, like your search bar, homepage, or navigation menu.
+You can also use a Likert scale or a numerical scale to measure satisfaction with specific features, such as your homepage or navigation bar.

 You must understand your website experience surveys aren’t popups—the latter focus on promoting some type of offer, like a discount, whereas the former may show up in a pop-up fashion (although not exclusively so, as you will see later on), but focus on getting answers from your visitors.